 Head lice have reappeared over the past few years in schools and camps across the U.S. Self contained communities like camps are especially vulnerable and must be vigilant to control this problem.
-To combat head lice, we contract the services of an experienced company to check all campers on the first night of camp.
+To combat lice, members of our staff trained by Lice Mamas LLC, headquartered in New York City, will check all campers on the first night of camp.

 If any positive cases of lice are found, campers will be treated on-site.
-For campers who arrive with lice, the camper's parent will be billed \$400 for this treatment.
+For campers who arrive with lice, the camper's parent will be billed \$250 for this treatment.
 We will begin treatment immediately so that campers can stay in their cabin on the first night of camp.
-During the last week of camp, our lice company will return for a final inspection.
+During the last week of camp, all campers will be checked prior to departure day..
 Any camper found to have lice will be treated at the camp's expense.